 STEP 8: Taste the soup to see if you need to add any seasoning.
 Finally;

-NB: Only a little water is needed when cooking Miyan Alayyahu.
-This is because the spinach has its own water.
-Don’t worry when you see the quantity of spinach much more than the water in the pot.
-As you cook, the spinach releases its water content to the soup.
+• Don’t worry when you see the quantity of spinach much more than the water in the pot.
+As you cook, the spinach releases its water content into the soup.

 Swallows That Best Goes With It